 Ease of Exit

 The only pedal with lateral float, the Time model allows the front of the cleat to move side to side.
 If the front of the cleat was inboard when you swung your heel outward, the process was pretty straightforward.
-If the nose of the cleat was outboard, however, the release the release wasn't immediate.
+If the nose of the cleat was outboard, however, the release wasn't immediate.
 The rear of the cleat got to its limit then the front had to pivot.
 This results in an inconsistent release effort.

 Additionally, because the front of the pedal is spring loaded, the release tension varies by how much force you're exerting in the forward motion.
 Most other pedals on the market utilize a fixed position for the front of the cleat and a spring loaded rear.
 Pulling up and out like you might do when panicking produces reluctance beyond what we often felt comfortable doing.